-Smallholders, not estates, produce most of the world’s coffee and some of the best too!
-Yet despite women doing most of the work on the farm they often have little influence.
+Smallholders, not estates, produce most of the world’s coffee and some of the best too.
+Yet despite women often doing most of the work on the farm they can have little influence.
 Evidence shows that where women control household income the family’s health, nutrition and education improves at a faster rate because less money is spent outside the household.

-“During the coffee harvest, we women work really hard.
+During the coffee harvest, we women work really hard.
 We have to pick, carry, pulp, ferment, sort, wash and dry the coffee.
 Despite all this hard work we love our jobs and the benefits they bring.
 I am a Board member of Gumutindo Co-operative and this responsibility means a lot to me.
 I have grown in confidence and I am proud to represent the co-operative and my community.Justine Watalunga, Uganda